+The commission of The Presbytery of Transylvania to install Linda Marilyn Kurtz

+as Associate Pastor of First Preslyterian Church, Lexington,

+Kentucky, met at 3700 pm on November 17, 2019.
+In the

+at the Church.

+Present: Ruling Elders Mary B. Read Machael Ward Andrew Borman

+101018

+Note any others (a a tooching alder aloo) who mat with the Commission

+Note any others (e.g., teaching elder elect), who met with the Commission.

+Linda Kurtz

+Linda Kurtz

+Absent:

-The commission of The Presbytery of Transylvania to install Linda Marilyn Kurtz as Associate Pastor of First Preslyterian Church, Lexington, Kentucky, met at 3760 pm on November 17, 2019.
-In the at the Church.
-Present: Ruling Elders Teaching Elders Mary B. Read Manh () Runing Elders Mary B. Read Machael Ward Andrew Bouman Note any others (e.g., teaching elder elect), who met with the Commission.
-Linda Kurtz , , , Absent: The meeting was convened with prayer by May Read.
-The chairperson of the commission, Make Ward, declared that a quorum was present and appointed to serve as secretary.
+The meeting was convened with prayer by May Read.
+The chairperson of the commission, Mahal Ward, declared that a quorum was present and appointed to serve as secretary.

 The order and content of the service were reviewed and approved, being in keeping with the Constitution of the Presbyterian Church (USA).
 The minutes were read and approved.
-The Commission moved to the sanctuary for the service upon an approved motion that its meeting would be adjourned with the pronouncement of the benediction at the close of the service by Loda Kurtz.
-Respectfully submitted, Secretary, Secretary
+The Commission moved to the sanctuary for the service upon an approved motion that its meeting would be adjourned with the pronouncement of the benediction at the close of the service by Loda Kurtz

+Respectfully submitted,

+,,

+Secretary,

+Secretary